This article reviews 7 shampoos specifically formulated to treat or reduce the symptoms of seborrheic dermatitis.

 The condition is characterized by dryness, patches of dry (often greasy) skin flakes, significant itching, and general irritation of the affected skin.

 Though not universally accepted, the majority of literature on the subject concludes that seborrheic dermatitis is caused by the Malassezia fungus [3, 4].
 This fungus is present on the skin of healthy individuals as well, but some of us, the fungus is believed to be responsible for the skin symptoms collectively known as seborrheic dermatitis.

-1. Head and Shoulders – Pyrithione Zinc Seborrheic Dermatitis Shampoo
+1. Head and Shoulders – Classic Clean – Pyrithione Zinc Dandruff Shampoo

 This is the single most popular shampoo for seborrheic dermatitis.
-In fact, it is so popular that people use it every day, even without seborrheic dermatitis or dandruff.
-Through effective marketing campaigns, simple product packaging, affordability, and effectiveness, it is has been able to become one of the top selling shampoos on the market.
+In fact, it is so popular that many people without dandruff (or it’s more aggressive form, seborrheic dermatitis) use it every day as well.
+Through effective marketing campaigns, simple product packaging, affordability, and effectiveness; it is has truly been able to become one of the top selling shampoos on the market today.

 Is Head and Shoulders a Safe Shampoo

 Proctor and Gamble (the owners of Head and Shoulders) have funded a vast amount of safety and toxicology studies to prove that Head and Shoulders is not harmful to the average user.